printezisn/printezisn.github.io/src/content/posts/introduction-to-css-logical-properties.md

 </ul>
 ```

-Of course we use CSS to define the layout of the list and each message.
+We use CSS to style the list and each message:

 ```css
 .horizontal-list {